Aircoookie/WLED/usermods/smartnest/readme.md

 Wait `1 minute` after turning it on, as it usually takes a while.

 ## Change log

+2022-09
+ * First implementation.

 2024-05
  * Solved code.
  * Updated documentation.
  * Second implementation.